Life with Inappropriate Sinus Tachycardia (IST)

 -When you are so short of breath after walking up the stairs to switch the laundry that you can’t, because now your arms are too weak to lift the wet laundry even in small bunches out of washer to transfer to the dryer.

--When you are determined to clean the house, and you need a 20-minute break after washing 2 windows.
+-When you are determined to clean the whole house in one day, and you need a 20-minute break after washing 2 windows.

 -When you walk upstairs to discipline your toddler, and you have to sit on their bed and wait to catch your breath before you can speak.
 Then after talking sternly to your toddler, you need a two-hour nap, because you are so exhausted.

--When you walk upstairs to get your crying baby out of the crib, only to have to sit down first and rest to catch your breath, so you don’t drop her while lifting her out.
+-When you walk upstairs to get your crying baby out of the crib, only to have to sit down first and rest to catch your breath, all while listening to your baby still crying and screaming.
+But you have not choice, otherwise you might drop her if you don't take the time to rest before lifting her.

 -When you walk upstairs to change a diaper, but have to sit and wait for 5 or 10 minutes to regain enough strength to change said diaper.